 You need to find out why you always have to put oil in your engine.
 You may be adding oil to your engine each time you use your snowblower because you have an oil leak or your engine is consuming oil.
 You need to identify which one of these scenarios applies to your engine oil loss.

-- Burning / Using Oil – Can be an indication of a valve or ring problem.
-You need to take your snowblower into a repair center for an engine diagnosis.
+- Burning / Using Oil – This can be an indication of a valve or ring problem.
+You need to take your snowblower to a repair center for an engine diagnosis.

 Items Needed for an Engine Oil Change